Grab a drink and sit down.

 With each inhale and exhale we engage and release our pelvic floor.
 The reasons here are endless but basically the pelvic floor is part of a larger system of muscles which could be better known or referred to as the Core.

-You'll know you're doing it right when like the earth you can feel a sense of heat generating inside your body.
+You'll know you're doing it right when, like the core of the earth, you can feel a sense of heat generating inside your body.

 Breathing with rhythm and co-ordination can be the most challenging part of Pilates.
 Dont stress if you're not getting it right as long as you are breathing - your doing great!
 With practice it gets easier and feels more natural.

-We all have a certain amount of control over bodies and their movements, I mean we're not reaching for the salt and then suddenly hitting our partner in the face, are we?
-Sometimes. :)
+We all have a certain amount of control over our bodies and their movements, I mean we're not reaching for the salt and then suddenly throwing our plate across the room, are we?

 Control in Pilates is in reference to movement and the mind.